Home > Mac Data Recovery Tips

 Jessica Shee

-Summary: If you can't find deleted files in Mac Trash, you can read this post explaining why the deleted files not in Mac Trash and guiding you to recover mistakenly deleted files when they don't go to Trash with iBoysoft Data Recovery for Mac.
+Summary: If you can't find deleted files in Mac Trash, you could have immediately deleted the files on Mac or emptied the Trash.
+Read this post to learn how to avoid this situation and recover deleted files that are not in Trash with iBoysoft Data Recovery for Mac.

 deleted files not in trash mac

 After deleting files on Mac, you open the Mac Trash located on the right corner of the Dock to check the deleted files.
-But unexpectedly, the deleted files not in Mac Trash, making you puzzled.
-And such a situation could be terrible if you accidentally remove some files from your Mac and want to restore them from Mac Trash.
+But unexpectedly, the deleted files are not in Mac Trash, making you puzzled.
+Such a situation could be terrible if you accidentally delete some files and want to restore them from Mac Trash.

 If you want to know why deleted files don't go to Trash and how to avoid the same situation in the future, you can keep reading this post to get the answers and solutions.
-Besides, it also provides methods to help recover deleted files when they disappear from Mac Trash.
+Besides, it also provides methods to help recover deleted files that are not in Mac Trash.

 Share this post with people who encounter the same trouble!

-Why are my deleted files not showing in Trash
+Why are my deleted files not in Mac Trash?

-Usually, the deleted files are moved to Mac Trash, they are not deleted permanently and instantly from your Mac.
-This is a means to protect mistakenly deleted data or in the event that you decide to retrieve a deleted file later.
-However, you find the deleted files not in Mac Trash, and you can't put them back to restore.
+Usually, the deleted files should be moved to Mac Trash, they are not deleted permanently and instantly from your Mac.
+This is a means to protect mistakenly deleted data, you can put back the mistakenly deleted file from the Mac Trash.
+However, you find the deleted files not in Mac Trash, you can't find them anywhere on your Mac.
 There are two main reasons behind this scenario:

-Even if you haven't permanently deleted files on Mac, the deleted files are still not in Mac Trash.
-Perhaps, you accidentally choose Empty Trash, or you have enabled Remove items from the Trash after 30 days in Finder's Settings, these also result in the deleted files not being in Mac Trash.
+Even if the deleted files are sent to the Mac Trash at the beginning, you perhaps accidentally choose Empty Trash, or you have enabled Remove items from the Trash after 30 days in Finder's Settings so they are automatically deleted after 30 days, these also result in the deleted files not being in Mac Trash.

 permanently delete mac files